Last Updated on

 The removal of Zuma in 2018 should have alleviated the concerns of international traders.
-However, revelations about the government-guaranteed debts of state-owned enterprises caused more panic in the trader community.
+However, revelations about the government-guaranteed debts of state-owned enterprises caused more panic in the investor community.
 These guarantees are not counted in the national debt figure, even though they are obligations undertaken by the government and are owed by public-sector companies, such as power utility Eskom and South African Airways.

 These hidden debts are worrying because “off-budget” debts have been the downfall of many nations, particularly those in emerging economies.
 Contagion from problems in other emerging economies has also reduced the attractiveness of South African government bonds to international traders.

 A reduction in the involvement of foreign buyers in the South African government bond market could potentially cause a disaster in the economy.
 This is because government policy relies on the issuance of more debt in order to prevent high interest payments on current debt from reducing the budget available for social programs.

 Government spending has not managed to boost GDP in recent years and it seems that the South African government has fallen into the trap of financing current expenditure with debt rather than limiting the use of borrowing to finance GDP-increasing infrastructure development.
 The government’s current strategy is a vote winner, but is a one-way street to unsustainable debt.
 South Africa’s national debt could easily become unmanageable because of the current government’s practice of using borrowing to cover interest payments.
 This policy is known by economists as “debt amplification.”

 What facts should you know about South Africa's national debt?

 - You could wrap $1 bills around the Earth 880 times with the debt amount.